What to blog about…

 There, I’ve said it.

-Does that mean you shouldn’t have any idea about the topics you should blog about?
+But, does that mean you shouldn’t have any idea about the topics you should blog about?
 No. Generally speaking, you need to have an idea or umbrella theme around your blogging ideas.

 For example, if you’re a stay at home mom with a baby, and you are interested in starting a blog, you can draw from your life and start there.

 Find a few things you enjoy doing in your life and are easy to talk about.
+And trust me, when I tell you that your blog readers will enjoy this type of writing, which will help you down the road with having a profitable blog.

 Even thinking about the things you talk about with your friends and family can help you figure out what to blog about.